Richard Arthur Hayward: Tribal recognition and land claims

-Casino gambling
+Gaming

 Hayward and Tureen immediately started planning a high-stakes bingo operation.
 Neither of them had any experience in running a business, so Hayward sought out Howard Wilson, a member of the Penobscot tribe and a veteran bingo operator.
 The bingo hall opened on July 5, 1986, and was generating as much as $30 million a year in revenues by 1988.

 The Indian Gaming Regulatory Act (IGRA) was passed in 1988, and Hayward and Tureen saw that a casino situated on an Indian reservation would be a highly profitable enterprise.
 They found overseas financial backers Malaysia's Genting, and Foxwoods Casino began its business in 1992.
 By 1998, the casino was generating more than a billion dollars in revenue and Hayward was a multimillionaire.
-The Mashantucket Pequot Tribe grew from one person (while Hayward's grandmother Elizabeth George was alive) to 125 members when Hayward organized the Western Pequots, to more than 300 today.
+The Mashantucket Pequot Indian Tribe grew from 125 people when Hayward organized the Western Pequots, to more than 300 in 1996.

+Succession

-In 1998, Hayward lost the election for tribal chairman to Kenny Reels.
+In 1998, Hayward lost the election for tribal chairman to Kenneth "Kenny" Reels.
 Hayward had been chairman of the tribe since the creation of Western Pequot Indians of Connecticut, Inc. He ran for the position of tribal chairman again in 2002 but lost to Michael J. Thomas.

+Honors

+In 1994, the University of Connecticut awarded him an honorary degree.
+In 2017, the tribe gave Hayward its first Lifetime Achievement Award.